Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 ## Rules file

-- Create `debian/rules` file.
+- Create `debian/rules` file, this file is _Makefile_ so make sure to:
+    - Mark it as executable `chmod u+x debian/rules`.
+    - Use only tabs for indentation.
 - This file contains rules about how to build your package.
 We will be using the `dh` command from the `debhelper` package to help us with the build.
+Here is minimal rules file that only calls the `dh` without any other configuration.

 ```makefile
 #!/usr/bin/make -f